gearpump/gearpump/README.md

 ###Metrics and Dashboard
 Gearpump use Graphite for the metrics dashboard.
 You need to install a graphite to get the metrics.

-After than, you need to configure the application.conf
+After than, you need to configure the conf/application.conf

     ```
 	gearpump.metrics.enabled = true